-Publications available from FCAI
+Publications available from FCAI (and others)

 Before you sign your advance directive, you may want to read some things that everyone should know about living wills and durable powers of attorney for health care.
-Other resources include:

 - Four-Step Funeral Planning: Where to Start When You Don't Know How to Start